ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Friday Class/For Trisha.md

 ## Keigo

 He needs to
-* fix the flames (so they are in the correct position)
+* fix the flames (NOT FRAMES, but flames) under the main character's feet (so they are in the correct position)
 * change the balls to 232 so they cycle through.
 *